missinglink/mikrotik-openvpn-client/README.md

 > Great you connected! the interface is a bit weird, all commands start with a ``/`` and you use `?` for help within each section.
 If you didn't manage to connect you're going to need to sort that out before continuing or give up and use a GUI.

+Type `/quit` in to the console to exit.

 ##### Check your OS version

 All the code in this repo is hard-coded for version `6.35.2` (which was current at time of writing).
 If yours is older than that go ahead and upgrade first.